 They don’t put it in those terms, of course.
 However, in this incredible stage of development, they like to share in your experiences; to understand all these feelings they’re having about them.
 They want to try whatever you’re doing exactly the way you’re doing it.
 When little kids are attempting things that aren’t appropriate or feasible for them, however, parents start saying “no” more often.
 Toddlers start to mimic it back, hence some of the reputation of toddlerhood being a difficult phase.
 To be clear, parenting this age isn’t necessarily difficult.
 Parents simply require a different toolset, ideally using a warm and authoritative style.

-After babyhood, kids change more during the next couple of years of their lives than during any other stage of development.
+After babyhood, toddlers change more during the next couple of years of their lives than during any other stage of development.